RN0529/RN0529.github.io/README.md

 # portfolioWebsite
- A protfolio website that describes who I am and things I have done
+ A simple portfolio website that contains multiple projects that I have developed.
+The website describes my projects in more detail, such as my contribution and how the projects were developed.